BitBotFactory/MikaLendingBot/docs/configuration.rst

 This feature group allows you to only lend a certain percentage of your total holding in a coin, until the lending rate suprasses a certain threshhold.
 Then it will lend at max capacity.

-``maxtolent`` is a raw number of how much you will lend of each coin whose lending rate is below ``maxtolentrate``.
+``maxtolend`` is a raw number of how much you will lend of each coin whose lending rate is below ``maxtolendrate``.

 - Default value: Disabled
 - Allowed range: 0 (disabled) or ``minloansize`` and up
 - If set to 0, same as if commented.
-- If disabled, will check if ``maxpercenttolent`` is enabled and use that if it is enabled.
+- If disabled, will check if ``maxpercenttolend`` is enabled and use that if it is enabled.
-- Setting this overwrites ``maxpercenttolent``
+- Setting this overwrites ``maxpercenttolend``
-- This is a global setting for the raw value of coin that will be lended if the coins lending value is under ``maxtolentrate``
+- This is a global setting for the raw value of coin that will be lended if the coins lending value is under ``maxtolendrate``
-- Has no effect if current rate is higher than ``maxtolentrate``
+- Has no effect if current rate is higher than ``maxtolendrate``
-- If the remainder (after subtracting ``maxtolent``) in a coin's balance is less than ``minloansize``, then the remainder will be lent anyway.
+- If the remainder (after subtracting ``maxtolend``) in a coin's balance is less than ``minloansize``, then the remainder will be lent anyway.
 Otherwise, the coins would go to waste since you can't lend under ``minloansize``

-``maxpercenttolent`` is a percentage of how much you will lend of each coin whose lending rate is below ``maxtolentrate``
+``maxpercenttolend`` is a percentage of how much you will lend of each coin whose lending rate is below ``maxtolendrate``

 - Default value: Disabled
 - Allowed range: 0 (disabled) to 100 percent
 - If set to 0, same as if commented.
-- If disabled in addition to ``maxtolent``, entire feature will be disabled.
+- If disabled in addition to ``maxtolend``, entire feature will be disabled.
-- This percentage is calculated per-coin, and is the percentage of the balance that will be lended if the coin's current rate is less than ``maxtolentrate``
+- This percentage is calculated per-coin, and is the percentage of the balance that will be lended if the coin's current rate is less than ``maxtolendrate``
-- Has no effect if current rate is higher than ``maxtolentrate``
+- Has no effect if current rate is higher than ``maxtolendrate``
-- If the remainder (after subtracting ``maxpercenttolent``'s value) in a coin's balance is less than ``minloansize``, then the remainder will be lent anyway.
+- If the remainder (after subtracting ``maxpercenttolend``'s value) in a coin's balance is less than ``minloansize``, then the remainder will be lent anyway.
 Otherwise, the coins would go to waste since you can't lend under ``minloansize``

-``maxtolentrate`` is the rate threshold when all coins are lent.
+``maxtolendrate`` is the rate threshold when all coins are lent.

 - Default value: Disabled
 - Allowed range: 0 (disabled) or ``mindailyrate`` to 5 percent
 - Setting this to 0 with a limit in place causes the limit to always be active.
-- When an indiviaual coin's lending rate passes this threshold, all of the coin will be lent instead of the limits ``maxtolent`` or ``maxpercenttolent``
+- When an indiviaual coin's lending rate passes this threshold, all of the coin will be lent instead of the limits ``maxtolend`` or ``maxpercenttolend``

 2.9 Config per Coin